-- maximum underwriting capacities are established to limit SCOR Global Life's exposure on various types of treaties underwritten, proportional and non-proportional, covering individual or Group policies.
+- maximum underwriting capacities are established to limit SCOR's Life division's exposure on various types of treaties underwritten, proportional and non-proportional, covering individual or Group policies.
 These capacities are reviewed each year, taking into account the capacities obtained by the retrocession coverage.
 These limits include: maximum commitment per life accumulated for all SCOR exposures, maximum annual commitments for non-proportional cover per life or per event, maximum commitment per country for non-proportional exposures by event.
 Aggregate portfolio exposures are continually monitored.
 Specialized software allows an accumulation control of insured lives and is fed with single risk information as received by the client companies.
-Based on this system, risks under which the accumulated exposure exceeds SCOR Global Life's retention are identified and retroceded.
+Based on this system, risks under which the accumulated exposure exceeds the Life division's retention are identified and retroceded.
 The retention limits are reviewed regularly.
 The exposure is monitored throughout the year against SCOR's defined risk limits and used for decisions on mitigating measures.
 Monitoring of peak exposures is included in Life regular risk reporting.
-See Section C.2.4 - Retrocession and other risk mitigation techniques for further information on how these instruments are managed; - the Life division's claims handling is performed by local claims teams that handle and monitor claims.
-Claims exceeding a predefined threshold are reviewed by CREDISS, SCOR Global Life's medical underwriting and claims research & development center.
-In addition, where deemed appropriate, audits are conducted on claims or specific lines of business at the ceding companies' offices; - the adequacy of SGL reserves is monitored based on specific procedures.
-For further information on how risks related to reserves are managed, please see Section C.2.3 - Risks related to reserves; - risks specific to the management of contracts are mitigated by specific controls supported by SCOR's IT Systems which include numerous automatic controls and additional tools; - a quarterly review of technical results is performed by region and by business area; - SCOR Global Life's Risk Management Department organizes quarterly meetings of the Life Risk Committee, which is responsible for reviewing the main risks to which the Life division is exposed; - in addition, cross reviews are commissioned by SCOR Global Life's Chief Executive Officer to evaluate, on the one hand, the quality of underwriting, pricing, medical underwriting and claims handling of particular market areas or lines of business and, on the other hand, to identify and assess risks, to evaluate the appropriateness and effectiveness of controls and to propose risk management actions.
+See Section C.2.4 - Retrocession and other risk mitigation techniques for further information on how these instruments are managed; - SCOR's Life division's claims handling is performed by local claims teams that handle and monitor claims.
+Claims exceeding a predefined threshold are reviewed by the Life division's medical underwriting and claims research & development center (CREDISS).
+In addition, where deemed appropriate, audits are conducted on claims or specific lines of business at the ceding companies' offices; - the adequacy of the Life division's technical provisions is monitored based on specific procedures.
+For further information on how risks related to technical provisions are managed, please see Section C.2.3 - Risks related to technical provisions; - Risks specific to the management of contracts are mitigated by specific controls supported by SCOR's IT systems which include numerous automatic controls and additional tools; - a quarterly review of technical results is performed by region and by business area; - SCOR's Life division's Risk Management Department organizes quarterly meetings of the Life Risk Committee, which is responsible for reviewing the main risks to which the Life division is exposed; - in addition, cross reviews are commissioned by the Life division's Chief Executive Officer to evaluate, on the one hand, the quality of underwriting, pricing, medical underwriting and claims handling of particular market areas or lines of business and, on the other hand, to identify and assess risks, to evaluate the appropriateness and effectiveness of controls and to propose risk management actions.

 C.2.3.
-RISKS RELATED TO RESERVES
+RISKS RELATED TO TECHNICAL PROVISIONS

 C.2.3.1.
-SCOR'S RISKS RELATED TO RESERVES
+SCOR'S RISKS RELATED TO TECHNICAL PROVISIONS

-The SCOR Group is required to maintain reserves to cover its estimated ultimate liability for losses and loss adjustment expenses with respect to reported and unreported claims, incurred as at the end of each accounting period, net of estimated related recoveries.
-Its reserves are established based on the information it receives from its cedent insurance companies, including their own reserving levels, as well as on the basis of its knowledge of the risks, the studies it conducts and the trends it observes on a regular basis.
-As part of the reserving process SCOR reviews available historical data and tries to anticipate the impact of various factors such as changes in laws and regulations, judicial decisions, social and political attitudes, trends in mortality and morbidity, and changes in general economic conditions.
+SCOR's technical provisions are established based on the information it receives from its cedent insurance companies, including their own assessments, as well as on the basis of its knowledge of the risks, the studies it conducts and the trends it observes on a regular basis.
+As part of the technical provisions process, SCOR reviews available historical data and tries to anticipate the impact of various factors such as changes in laws and regulations, judicial decisions, social and political attitudes, trends in mortality and morbidity, and changes in general economic conditions.